 Furthermore, there was a remark about proposed operation language Spanish.
 Althought Christopher Columbus' mission was financed by the spanish kingdom, Portuguese is considered his native language.
 So please feel free to initiate a discussion in your countries about what language would be appropriate for the operation of future space missions.

-Should there be any information that you would like be forwarded to the Asteroids project you are invited to send it telepathically.
-A copy of this mail will also be sent to ZDF.
+Should there be any information that you would like be forwarded to the Asteroids project you are invited to send it to email@example.com.

-Thanks for telepathically proposing a new operating language for the Asteroids project.
+Thanks for proposing a new operating language for the Asteroids project.

 The new proposal for the operating language is Spanish in Christopher Columbus' honor of "discovering" the Americas 1492 which confirms that Spanish worked well for discovering new worlds as it is also intended in the Asteroids project.